javiersoriano/sentinel-training/Modules/Module-7-Threat-Intelligence.md

 ![Acitve](../Images/m7-Tiblade1.png)

-3. On the top area on the main blade, we can filter the list of the IOC's based on a specific parameters.
+3. On the top area of the main blade, we can filter the list of the IOC's based on a specific parameters.
 In our case we only ingested one type of IOC (IP), but the **Type** filter allow us to filter based on diffrent types.
 If we ingested IOC's from multiple TI data source, the **source** filter can allow us to slice it.